sauterto/climate_modelling/docs/nonlinearity.md

 Many processes in nature are non-linear.
 These non-linearities can lead to chaotic behaviour of systems that make deterministic prediction impossible.
 In this exercise we will look at the non-linearities of processes and investigate the behaviour of such systems.
-For simplicity, we will use the 'Von-May-Equation'. i This seemingly very simple equation helps us to analyse the apparently random solutions (chaos), which react sensitively to small
+For simplicity, we will use the 'Von-May-Equation'.
+This seemingly very simple equation helps us to analyse apparently random solutions (chaos), which react sensitively to small perturbations.

 ### Learning objectives:
 * A basic understanding of nonlinearity and chaos